tobymurray/jekyll-blog/_posts/2017-02-11-reverse-ssh-tunnel.markdown

         1. This will yield a key pair - `~/.ssh/id_rsa` (the private part that you never share with anyone) and `~/.ssh/id_rsa.pub` (the public part, designed to be shared)
     1. Add the public key that corresponds to your private machine to the "authorized keys" on the public machine
         1. `ssh-copy-id user@cloud-instance-ip.totallyreal.com`
-1. You can now test the connection with your own configuration, for me it was running on port `7080`:
+2. You can now test the connection with your own configuration, for me it was running on port `7080`:
     1. `ssh -R "[::]:7080:localhost:7080" -N root@23.239.2.79`
     1. This sets up a reverse tunnel from the public machine's port `7080` to the private machine's port `7080`
-1. Using SSH directly works, but for a more robust and persistent connection we'll use [auttossh](http://www.harding.motd.ca/autossh/).
+3. Using SSH directly works, but for a more robust and persistent connection we'll use [auttossh](http://www.harding.motd.ca/autossh/).
 It's basically just a managed SSH connection, perfect for this use case.

-Back on the machine running the program you want to expose to the public, create your reverse SSL tunnels.
-Only you will know what this looks like for your circumstances, for me it was as follows:
+    1. To make this easy, we'll use a [SSH client config file](https://linux.die.net/man/5/ssh_config).
+In `~/.ssh/config`, put the details of your connection.
+Mine, for example, looked something like this:

 {% highlight bash %}
-ssh -R "[::]:7080:localhost:7080" -R "[::]:7445:localhost:7445" -N root@23.239.2.79
+HOST unifi-video-tunnel
+    HostName            li123-45.members.linode.com
+    User                toby
+    Port                22
+    IdentityFile        /home/toby/.ssh/id_rsa
+    ServerAliveInterval 30
+    ServerAliveCountMax 3
+    RemoteForward       :7080 localhost:7080
+    RemoteForward       :7443 localhost:7443
+    RemoteForward       :7445 localhost:7445
+    RemoteForward       :7446 localhost:7446
 {% endhighlight %}

+4. To add yet another layer, everything will be easier with a service wrapping around the autossh session.
+In Ubuntu 16, that would be a systemd service.
+    1. Add a `.service` file that reflects the application to `/etc/systemd/system/` - I called mine `autossh-unifi-video.service`
+    1. Flesh out the service to invoke autossh for you

+{% highlight bash %}
+[Unit]
+Description=Make Unifi Video available remotely After=network.target

+[Service]
+User=toby
+ExecStart=/usr/bin/autossh -M 0 -N unifi-video-tunnel

+[Install]
+WantedBy=multi-user.target]
+{% endhighlight %}

+5. As with any service, get it moving:
+    1. `systemctl daemon-reload`
+    1. `systemctl enable autossh-unifi-video.service`
+    1. `systemctl start autossh-unifi-video.service`

+And that's pretty much it!
+The reverse tunnel should be working, and everything you've mapped should be exposed to the public.

-#### Improvements
+### Improvements

 - Add a separate user for autossh
+- Use a VPN solution instead of this